tyrauber/mongodb-rails3-tutorial/README.md

 	include MongoMapper::Document

+You may alternatively declare a Model an EmbeddedDocument (a document stored within another document):

+	include MongoMapper::EmbeddedDocument

+More on this later.

 ### Key-Based Data Schema

 In MongoDB, data is stored in json-formatted document storage as opposed to a relational database.
-Because there isn't ActiveRecord or Migrations, we use MongoMapper to define our data schema in the model directly.
-To do so, we make key declarations, like so:
+Because there isn't ActiveRecord or Migrations, use MongoMapper to define our data schema in the model directly.
+To do so, make key declarations, like so:

 	key :title, String

-This would mean that in the Movie Model, there is json keypair with the key 'title' and a string value.
+This would mean that in the model there would be a keypair with the key 'title' and a string value.

+### Data Types

 MongoDB accepts the following key types: